an0nymoos3/nid-compiler/README.md

 the performance of writing native assembly code.

 ## What is this project?
-This is a compiler/assembler written in Rust and C++ for our custom high-level language we call NID-Lang.
+This is a compiler/assembler written in Rust for our custom high-level language we call NID-Lang.
 This is meant to be a tool to help us develop a game on our custom CPU architecture in a high-level languages instead of machine or assembly code.
 Learn more about the languages under [docs/](https://github.com/an0nymoos3/nid-compiler/tree/main/docs)